 One morning after breakfast, Baby’s big brother is getting ready to take the basket of bananas all the way to Baba’s bungalow in the next village.
 He’ll have to go along the bumpy road, past the baobab trees, birds, and butterflies, and all the way over the bridge.
-But what he doesn’t realize is that his very cute, very curious baby sibling has stowed away on his bicycle.
-Looks like an alphabet book but focuses exclusively on the letter B.

 Babies and toddlers enjoy looking at faces in books.
 When we share pictures of people of diverse races and cultures, seeing positive images of different looks, lives and experiences can help children feel good about themselves and those around them.
 When babies and toddlers feel connected to racially diverse characters, positive racial identity development can begin.
 To learn more about positive racial identity development in early education, take a look at the Understanding PRIDE in Pittsburgh report.

 This board book shows the love between an energetic baby and his older brother.
 Families of all shapes and sizes can enjoy this story.

 Celebrates being Bold, All Bliss Boy, All Bad Boy Beast, Boy running, Boy Jumping, Boy Sitting Down, and being in Love With Being a Boy.